Friday, November 6, 2020

 Chapter 29: Bridge Towards Reality

 Varhi growled.
 For what felt like dozens upon other dozens of times, he felt one of his steel boots slipping under the dirt and rock underneath him.
-Steel greaves were definitely not good climbing material for getting up or down a blasted mountain.
+Steel greaves were definitely not good climbing material for getting up or down a blasted mountain range.

 One would think the extra weight from armor would give you more grip into the dirt and rock.
 Nope.
 Instead, it just made you slide even faster.
 Go figure...

 It had been three days since he and his associate-of-a-merchant, Belgarion he hired had parted ways at the crossroads between Karvadean and City Cylvolta.
 He had made a pit stop into Osha on the way here—it had been nearly night and there was no reason to camp out in the open by himself in the middle of the plains when Osha, a small village which primarily consisted of hunters was so nearby the base of this mountain.
-He opted instead to sleep early, leave before sunrise hit and by the time morning sun had come, he had been able to reach the mountain to begin his climb with brand new daylight.
+He bought the amount of food he thought he'd need for a return trip to and from Karvadean, opted to sleep early, leave before sunrise hit and by the time morning sun had come, he had been able to reach the mountain to begin his climb with brand new daylight.

 Osha itself had been valuable for gathering info—in which, the people had no idea what he was talking about.
 Yes, they have absolutely heard nothing, nor could they tell him anything about any recent events with Karvadean.
-Nobody here had any business there.
+Nobody here had any business there despite geographically being nearby.
 Osha was full of hunters, Karvadean was full of miners.
 They had no real business with each other.

 Wonderful.